 Cost Estimates of Foodborne Illnesses

 The Cost Estimates of Foodborne Illnesses data product provides detailed data about the costs of major foodborne illnesses in the United States, updating and extending previous ERS research.
-This data set includes:
+This data set includes the following:

 - Detailed identification of specific disease outcomes for foodborne infections caused by 15 major pathogens in the United States